Willem H. Buiter, PhD, CBE, FBA

 Nationality: United States and United Kingdom

-Willem Buiter is an independent economic advisor and speaker.
-He is an Adjunct Professor at the School of International and Public Affairs (SIPA) at Columbia University, an Adjunct Senior Fellow at the Council of Foreign Relations and a member of the Advisory Scientific Committee of the European Systemic Risk Board (ESRB).
+Willem Buiter is an independent economic advisor, speaker, commentator and expert witness.
+He is an Adjunct Senior Fellow at the Council of Foreign Relations and a member of the Advisory Scientific Committee of the European Systemic Risk Board (ESRB).
 He was Global Chief Economist at Citigroup from 2010 to 2018 and a Special Economic Advisor at Citigroup from 2018 to 2019.
 Previously, he was an advisor to Goldman Sachs International from 2005 to 2009, Chief Economist and Special Counselor to the President of the European Bank for Reconstruction and Development from 2000 to 2005 and an original member of the Monetary Policy Committee of the Bank of England from 1997 to 2000.
 He began his career as an academic at Princeton University and has held Professorships at Yale University, the London School of Economics, Cambridge University and the University of Bristol.
 He earned his Ph.D. at Yale University as a student of James Tobin.
 He was made a Commander of the British Empire (CBE) in 2000 for "services to economics."

 Willem was an advisor (part-time) to Goldman Sachs.
 He was a member of the Supervisory Board of Robeco Groep N.V., Rotterdam, Netherlands and has been a consultant to the International Monetary Fund, the World Bank, the International Development Bank, the Asian Development Bank and the European Commission, as well as to many central banks and finance ministries.
 He is a regular speaker and has given talks to a wide range of financial and non-financial corporates all over the world and to central banks, finance ministries and international organizations.